Hand in Hand partners with FINCA in Tanzania

 On decision-making and confidence: “I can decide on health issues in my family, on my enterprise, on buying food, buying cloths, registering children in school and more… During the two years of the project I received several trainings and they helped me to be so courageous.
 Before, it was our men who sold our eggs and milk at the market, but now I can decide where to sell them, how much to sell them for and how should I spend my money.”
 Participant 4, Dehmiskin focus group

-On involving men in training: “[Before the project] women could not raise their voices and when they wanted to go out. people had negative thoughts about them.
+On involving husbands in training: “[Before the project] we could not raise their voices and when we wanted to go out.
+People had negative thoughts about us.
 That’s changed since men and women both started attending meetings.” – Participant 7, Khulm focus group

 Evaluators – and focus group members – made a wide range of recommendations for improving future programmes.
 Prioritising enterprises that maximise returns while minimising labour was one of them, with members pointing to poultry farming as one example.
 Caring for chickens only takes two or three hours a day, they said, and chickens lay eggs all year regardless of season.
 In a context when most men down tools during the harsh winter months, this was seen as especially valuable.

-Evaluators also recommended involving more men in future programmes in order to change their attitudes about women’s work.
+Evaluators also recommended involving more men in future programmes in order to change their attitudes about their wives’ work.

 For more information about the programme, please click the link below or contact Hand in Hand International Programme Development Manager Isabel Creixell.